 Hosting a Christmas trivia game is bound to get your employees in a competitive, yet playful and fun state of mind.

-That’s why, in this article, we bring you the 101 best Christmas trivia questions so you don’t have to compile a list yourself.
+That’s why, in this article, we bring you the 101 best Christmas trivia questions, so you don’t have to compile a list yourself for Christmas parties, trivia nights, or any other occasion.

 Some of them are quite short and straightforward, whereas others are much more specific and slightly more difficult to answer.